apache/openwhisk/tools/vagrant/README.md

 configure the CLI with new values for __apihost__, __namespace__, and __auth__ key.

 ### Use the wsk CLI inside the VM
-Inside the VM the CLI command `wsk` points to `$HOME/bin/wsk` this is a wrapper script that uses `$OPENWHISK_HOME/bin/go-cli/linux/amd64/wsk` and the flag `-i` to be able to connect insecurly.
+For your convenience, a `wsk` wrapper is provided inside the VM which delegates CLI commands to `$OPENWHISK_HOME/bin/go-cli/linux/amd64/wsk` and adds the `-i` parameter that is required for insecure access to the local OpenWhisk deployment.

 Calling the wsk CLI via `vagrant ssh` directly
 ```